What Are the Consequences of Student Loan Default?

 If you fail to make payments on your student loans for more than 270 days without contacting your lender or attempting to get back on track with payments, you will not only be responsible for several late fees and risk having your lender report your account to collections, but your loans will also go into default.

-Student loan default should be avoided because there are several consequences that a borrower can endure.
+Defaulting on student loans should be avoided because there are several consequences that a borrower can endure.
 If you’ve already defaulted on your loans, there are steps you can start taking to help recover.

-Consequences of Student Loan Default
+Consequences of Defaulted Student Loans

 Ineligibility for Student Loan Forgiveness